aaronjanse/asciidots/readme.md

     .    `` Start
 ```

-### Addresses and Values
+### IDs and Values
 `#` sets the value of the dot to the value after it<br>
-`@` does the same except it sets the _address_ of the dot
+`@` does the same except it sets the _id_ of the dot

-The address has nothing to do with the value.
+The id has nothing to do with the value.
 Yes this is very confusing (see [open issue about name change suggestions](https://github.com/aaronduino/asciidots/issues/18)).

-The rationale behind having an `address` is so that dots can be differentiated without needing to reserve specific values as having special meaning (ex. saying `-1` that means `null`).
+The rationale behind having an `id` is so that dots can be differentiated without needing to reserve specific values as having special meaning (ex. saying `-1` that means `null`).
-The `address` can be set to a special value to differentiate dots.
+The `id` can be set to a special value to differentiate dots.
-The common use case of this is having the last dot in a stream of dots have a different address than the rest, that way the program knows when the stream has ended.
+The common use case of this is having the last dot in a stream of dots have a different id than the rest, that way the program knows when the stream has ended.

 This sets the value of the dot to `7`: